 The grindcore movement that first emerged in the mid-1980s is, in the wider world, best left unheralded.
 To do otherwise, even casually, would risk having to hear it.
 Napalm Death’s appearance on a publicly funded children’s program was as unwelcome an intrusion into polite space as any band of that kind would ever commit.
 But few introductions to so unusual a sound have not been more perfect to virgin ears.
 Though most historians credit Flint, Michigan’s Repulsion as its originators, the Birmingham, UK band crafted grindcore to such refinement that it has been surpassed only seldom.
 It is incomprehensible to many and a revelation to a fervent few.

 Grindcore is at turns marveled at and reviled for its sonic extremes.
-Of melding the primitive speed of hardcore punk, the precise speed of thrash metal, and the art damage of no wave.
+Of melding the primitive structure of hardcore punk, the precise speed of thrash metal, and the art damage of no wave.
 But those are nothing without the tonal and philosophical extremes it embodied as first principles.
 Though the genre owes a steep debt to the metal-punk pair bonding of Slayer, Discharge, Motörhead, and others, theirs amounted to little more than selective borrowings—and outright distortions—when compared to the pure synthesis of sound and idea that Napalm Death achieved.
 The political content of punk is not always its best asset.
 For all their clever radicalism, bands like Gang of Four and Dead Kennedys, did not venture very far beyond liberal norms.
-But out of the more coherent and earnest visions of Crass and Killing Joke, grindcore was able to better articulate punk’s political geist, not only seeing farther than the already extensive plain of vision of those bands, but also doing so in less time.
+But out of the more coherent and earnest visions of Crass and Killing Joke, grindcore was able to better articulate punk’s political geist, not only seeing farther than the already farseeing vision of those bands, but also doing so in less time.
 And to the extent that it is more than political.

 The concept of prophecy has taken an odd turn in our long flight from biblical antiquity.
 Perhaps accepting its intrinsic value, we’ve opted to reupholster it in more pristine leather instead of jettisoning it entirely with the spring-cleaning we’ve done for, say, alchemy and sorcery.
 On separate occasions Reinhold Niebuhr and Christopher Lasch have been called the “American Jeremiah.”
 Allan Bloom has been dubbed a “prophet of doom.”
 Cornel West has made the label central to his work.
 And of course it clings to the less credentialed but still rarified James Baldwin and Bill Hicks.
 We shouldn’t deny that these people on their own are rightly prized as independent, strident, and obsessive thinkers.
 Some of their work—namely Lasch’s and Baldwin’s—is currently enjoying a moment in the eclipse.
 But even at their most condemnatory, the status of these figures only rose, or at least never critically diminished.
 In a part of the world that prides itself on tolerance of dissent, prophecy, even if it is merely elevated Real Talk, is honorific.
-After all, as De Gaulle put it of Sartre during the 1968 uprisings, “you don’t arrest Voltaire.”
+After all, as de Gaulle put it of Sartre during the 1968 uprisings in Paris, “you don’t arrest Voltaire.”

 At best Napalm Death were a curiosity, an uncommon metal band that didn’t seem to think in centuries.
 In fact no one could quite pinpoint exactly in what time they were thinking.
 From Enslavement to Obliteration came into the market at the opposite end of punk’s and Thatcher’s codependent ascension.
 The pessimistic upheaval of the former and optimistic upheaval of the latter had given way to a stasis that cancelled one another out.
 Amidst the complacency, Napalm Death’s anger was untimely but not backward looking.
 Forsaking the easily responded-to sloganeering of their predecessors, Napalm Death buried their message under then-vocalist Lee Dorrian’s dual action indecipherability, switching between either guttural or throat-searing growls.
 Read on their own their lyrics are telegrammatic.
 “A chronic complaint of dimness/Prevails your profound ideology/A romantic vision of a ‘master race’/Attained through coercive forms of authority,” goes “Unchallenged Hate.”
 “What’s perspicuous on the surface/Is artificial inside/When views are merely symbolic/Of an image you hide behind,” Dorrian screams on “Lucid Fairytale.”